BDC Hamburger Icon

 • Goal 3

-Once you’ve set a goal, find a way to develop a system to achieve that goal.
+Once you’ve set a goal, develop a system to achieve it.
 For example, if you want to write a book in one year and you’re not an author, you may feel overwhelmed.

 Instead, try writing 250 words per day.
 Don’t agonize over what you are writing — just write.
 At that rate, if you write five days per week (260 days per year), you will have 65,000 words in a year, or approximately a 250-page paperback.

 Business goals work the same way.
-Set the goal, and then find a system to help you reach that goal.
-For example, when setting a sales goal, you may want to focus on consistently achieving 10 quotes per month with a 50% success rate.
+Set the goal, and then find a system to help you reach it.
+For example, when setting a sales goal, you may want to focus on consistently achieving 10 quotes per month with a 50 percent success rate.

 author image